Learning-from-our-past/karelian-db/readme.md

 localhost:5432:karelian_testdb:postgres:<password>
 ```

-Or if you don't want to use postgres user, you can create a new super user to your postgres cluster and
-edit config files and make files correspondingly.

 Add similar entry for production connection with correct host and passwords if you want to access the production database.
 Set rights of the file to the 0600.
 [Read more about PGPASSFILE ](https://www.postgresql.org/docs/9.6/static/libpq-pgpass.html)

 ### Setup the project
-After database is setup and dependencies installed, run following make commands on the root directory of the project:
+After database is setup and dependencies installed, run following commands on the root directory of the project:
 ```
 virtualenv -p python3 database-venv source database-venv/bin/activate